South-Paw/warframe-item-list/README.md

 const items = require('warframe-item-list');

-console.log(items.array);     // gives a big list of every item. console.log(items.objects);   // gives a object of arrays and objects for more specific uses console.log(items.constants); // same list used to define the `acquisition`, `category` and `type` keys.
+console.log(items.array);     // gives a big list of every item. console.log(items.objects);   // gives a object containing named arrays and objects for more specific uses. console.log(items.constants); // same list used to define the `acquisition`, `category` and `type` keys.
 ```